Write ArticlesWrite Articles donateDonate ContactContact

 That argument holds very true for some people.
 For some people, the drug really does allow them to be free…for others, it shackles them with the illusion of freedom (even if they don’t realize it for years).
 This site is meant for the people in the latter category.

-5. Do not let my words stop you from doing something that helps you
+8. Do not let my words stop you from doing something that helps you

 These readers had a different tone of voice in their comments to me.
-Most readers take Adderall, enjoy how much it helps them, then realize later that it hurts them.
+Most readers of this site take Adderall, enjoy how much it helps them, then realize later that it hurts them.
 The exceptions — the people who may actually need Adderall — have had longstanding struggles with ADD…to the point where it is a huge, debilitating part of their life.
 For them, the problem of ADD existed in its most severe form long before the solution of Adderall was presented.
 I’m not talking about people who “could be better at paying attention in school and such”.
 I’m talking about people that can’t get through school no matter how hard they try…and who have dreams that they need school to reach.

 Quitting Adderall is not the highest goal of this site.
 Quitting Adderall is a means to an end…an end where you’re happy and self-motivated and naturally passionate because you’re doing something that you really love and following your dreams.
-Most people that come to this site need to quit Adderall as part of a step towards that higher end, either because they didn’t really need it in the first place, or because they needed it at first but it ended up controlling their life.
-I understand that for a select few, they actually need Adderall to get to that happier, higher end-goal.
+Most people that come to this site want to quit Adderall as part of a step towards that higher end, either because they didn’t really need it in the first place, or because they needed it at first but it ended up controlling their life.
+I understand that for some, they actually need Adderall to get to that happier, higher end-goal.

 I do not want to be the guy who says “Hey, Kid.
 I know you think that this medicine is helping you and that you finally feel normal…but you’re wrong…it’s evil…stop doing it…be miserable and you’ll be a better person.”
 That is not my intention at all.

-7. This website is not for everybody
+9. This website is not for everybody

 TL;DR - This site is called “Quitting Adderall” not “Don’t Take Adderall”.
 My target reader is somebody who already takes/has taken Adderall and wants to quit, for whatever reason.
 If you are not somebody who thinks “I want to quit Adderall” on a regular basis, then this website is not for you.

-15 Responses to “DISCLAIMER: Adderall is Appropriate for Some People.
+32 Responses to “DISCLAIMER: Adderall is Appropriate for Some People.
 I am not a doctor.”

 1. james s says: